-This optional \$10 membership fee supports a wide range of student services, activities and programs.
+This optional \$11 membership fee supports a wide range of student services, activities and programs.
 Each semester when students register for classes, they are automatically assessed a Student Activities fee.
-The fee is non- refundable once paid, unless the student's class is cancelled.
-If the student wishes to waive the fee, they must complete the Request for Waiver of Student Activities Fee, obtain the signature of the Director of Student Development and Outreach or the President of the Associated Student Government, and submit the form to Admissions and Records by the published deadline to pay fees each semester.
-This is a partial listing of the benefits of ASG membership.
+If the student wishes to decline the fee, they must complete the Decline Student Activities Fee form found at www.barstow.edu/Admissions-and-Records-Forms.htlm.
+Below is a partial listing of the benefits of ASG membership.